Theses and Dissertations Policy

 • The author may choose to have the full text of the dissertation embargoed in ProQuest Dissertations & Theses database for up to two years.
 Until the embargo period has ceased, only the abstract and bibliographic data will be available.

 • The University Libraries sends a digital copy of dissertations to ProQuest/UMI periodically.
-We encourage students to use the University Scholarship repository copy for access.
+We encourage students to use also utilize inclusion in the TXST Digital Repository for access.

 • Students requesting extensions for dissertations in ProQuest must contact the company directly: disspub@proquest.com

-• Master's and Honors theses are not submitted to ProQuest/UMI at this time.
+• Master's theses are not submitted to ProQuest/UMI at this time.

 • The Graduate School and University Libraries require that all TXST theses and dissertations be submitted electronically for management efficiency, cost control, ease of dissemination, and long-term preservation reasons.
-In addition, your electronic theses or dissertation must eventually be made available openly on the web and hosted in the University Scholarship institutional repository.
+In addition, your electronic theses or dissertation must eventually be made available openly on the web and hosted in the TXST Digital Repository

 • Most students choose to make their work available immediately, but you can choose to limit access temporarily before making it available openly.
 Students may restrict access to their thesis or dissertation for reasons such as: